guymella/Hue_Console/README.md

 # Arguments

- -v <URL>  :: Specify Virtual Bridge URL, default = localhost
+ -v URL  :: Specify Virtual Bridge URL, default = localhost
     Use "localhost" for local virtual bridge

--b <URL> :: Specify Actual Bridge URL
+-b URL :: Specify Actual Bridge URL

--p <int> :: Port Number if diff, default = 80
+-p port :: Port Number if diff, default = 80

--u <username> :: Specify existing Username for Bridge.
+-u username :: Specify existing Username for Bridge.
 Will initiate Bridge Handshake if username is not supplied.

--f <int> :: Specify Polling frequency for State Monitor, Default = 2 seconds
+-f seconds :: Specify Polling frequency for State Monitor, Default = 2 seconds

 if -v is specified the API is set to Virtual Bridge Mode.